Tractable Lineages on Treelike Instances: Limits and Extensions: Non-Probabilistic Evaluation

 We accordingly recall the notion of densely poly-logarithmic unboundedness, i.e., Definition~3.3 of~\cite{ganian2014lower}: \begin{definition} A graph class~$\G$ has treewidth \emph{densely unbounded poly-logarithmically} if for all $c>1$, for all $m\in\NN$, there exists a graph $G\in\G$ such that $\tw(G)\geq m$ and $|V(G)|<O(2^{m^{1/c}})$. \end{definition}

+\begin{toappendix} In this appendix, we give the complete proof of Theorem~\ref{thm:ganianvariant}.
+The complete proofs of the other results of this section are given in Chapter~6 of~\cite{thesis}.
+We repeat that~\cite{thesis} also gives a proof of Theorem~\ref{thm:ganianvariant}, but it is in fact erroneous: specifically, the advice string defined in that proof depends on the input and not just on the length of the input.
+This is why we propose a corrected proof below.
+Let us repeat the claim of Theorem~\ref{thm:ganianvariant}: \end{toappendix}

 We now state our intractability result on densely unbounded poly-logarithmically graph classes.
 It is identical to Theorem~5.5 of~\cite{ganian2014lower} but applies to arbitrary MSO formulae, without a need for vertex relabeling: in the result, $\mathrm{PH}$ denotes the polynomial hierarchy.
-This result answers Conjecture~8.3 of~\cite{grohe2008logic} (as we pointed out in the Introduction). \begin{theorem} Unless $\mathrm{PH}\subseteq\mathrm{DTIME}(2^{o(n)})/\textsc{SubEXP}$, there is no graph class $\G$ satisfying all three properties: \begin{enumerate}[label=\alph*)] \itemsep{0pt} \item $\G$ is closed under taking subgraphs; \item the treewidth of $\G$ is densely unbounded poly-logarith\-mi\-cally; \item the evaluation problem for any MSO query $q$ on $\G$ is quasi-polynomial, i.e., in time $O(n^{\log^d n\times f(|q|)})$ for $n=|V(G)|$, an arbitrary constant $d\geq 1$, and some computable function~$f$. \end{enumerate} \end{theorem}
+This result answers Conjecture~8.3 of~\cite{grohe2008logic} (as we pointed out in the Introduction). \begin{theoremrep} Unless $\mathrm{PH}\subseteq\mathrm{DTIME}(2^{o(n)})/\textsc{SubEXP}$, there is no graph class $\G$ satisfying all three properties: \begin{enumerate}[label=\alph*)] \itemsep{0pt} \item $\G$ is closed under taking subgraphs; \item the treewidth of $\G$ is densely unbounded poly-logarith\-mi\-cally; \item the evaluation problem for any MSO query $q$ on $\G$ is quasi-polynomial, i.e., in time $O(n^{\log^d n\times f(|q|)})$ for $n=|V(G)|$, an arbitrary constant $d\geq 1$, and some computable function~$f$. \end{enumerate} \end{theoremrep}

-The proof technique is essentially the same as in~\cite{ganian2014lower} up to using the newer results of~\cite{chekuri2014polynomial}.
+The proof technique is similar to that of~\cite{ganian2014lower} up to using the newer results of~\cite{chekuri2014polynomial}.
 It is immediate that an analogous result holds for probability query evaluation, as standard query evaluation obviously reduces to it (take the probability valuation giving probability~$1$ to each fact).

+\begin{toappendix} Recall that, in the statement of this result, $\mathrm{PH}$ refers to the polynomial hierarchy, and $\textsc{SubEXP}$ refers to subexponential advice strings, i.e., the result holds unless all problems in the polynomial-time hierarchy can be solved in subexponential time with subexponential advice.

+Informally, the advice that we will give for each input size consists of a sufficiently large wall graph together with a topological embedding of this wall graph in a graph of the family~$\calG$.
+Thanks to this advice, we can find a topological embedding of arbitrary degree-3 planar graphs inside the family and use it for our reduction.

+Our revised proof relies on Lemmas~\ref{lem:extract} and~\ref{lem:hardph}, which are proved in~\cite{thesis}, respectively as Lemma~6.1.4 and Lemma~6.2.2.
+It also relies on the following fact, which is intuitively necessary to ensure that arbitrary degree-3 planar graphs can be efficiently embedded into walls as part of a polynomial-time reduction:

+\begin{proposition} Given as input a degree-3 planar graph~$G$ with~$n$ vertices, we can compute in polynomial time in~$G$ a wall graph $W$ of size $O(n^4)$ by $O(n^4)$ and a topological embedding of~$G$ in~$W$. \end{proposition}